tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 Emotion coping strategies described in [dont_worry_be_happy]:

-1. Positive reinterpretation: look for silver lining;
+1. Positive reinterpretation: look for silver lining.
 1. Acceptance: accept stressor as real.
 Live with it.
 1. Seeking  social  support  for  emotional  reasons: getting moral support, sympathy.
 1. Denial: denying the reality of event.
 1. Behavioral disengagement: Admit cannot deal.
-1. Mental  disengagement:  Use  other  activities  to take mind off problem: daydreaming, sleeping
+1. Mental  disengagement:  Use  other  activities  to take mind off problem: daydreaming, sleeping.

 ![Emotion-focused coping](emotion_focused_coping_in_model_of_six.png)